-Used to combat bad breath, myrrh can be found in some fluoride-free toothpastes.
-One of the compounds in myrrh is actually toxic to all the things that can cause bad breath.
+Used to combat bad breath, myrrh can be found in some fluoride-free toothpaste brands.
+One of the compounds in myrrh is toxic to all the things that can cause bad breath.
 And, like many of the supplements listed here, it could also help with gum health.
 Research shows it’s effective in fighting periodontal disease.
-A high-quality product, like Fresh Mouth, not only contains myrrh, but also a blend of other ingredients to support a healthy mouth.
+A high-quality product like Fresh Mouth contains myrrh and a blend of other ingredients that support a healthy mouth.

-How Do You Protect Your Teeth and Gums?
+How Do You Protect Your Teeth & Gums?